Healthdirect Free Australian health advice you can count on.

 What are the symptoms of otitis media?

-Otitis media often starts with a cold — you may have a sore throat and a runny nose.
+Otitis media often starts with a cold.
+You may have a sore throat and a runny nose.

-Babies and small children might:
+Babies and young children may:

-• cry a lot at night
+• cry more at night

 • pull or rub their ears